 "Nice ride, by the way."

-At that, the dark-haired teenager's mouth revealed a cracked smile.
-If there was anything he loved talking about, it was his bike.
+At that, however, his lips parted to reveal a cracked smile.
+If there was one thing he loved talking about, it was his bike.

 "Gosh, is it always this hot?"
 Ryder asked with a frown as he hopped into the cab next to Emmett, who shrugged.